microsoft/react-native-code-push/README.md

 Re-allows programmatic restarts to occur, that would have otherwise been rejected due to a previous call to `disallowRestart`.
 If `disallowRestart` was never called in the first place, then calling this method will simply result in a no-op.

 If a CodePush update is currently pending, which attempted to restart the app (e.g. it used `InstallMode.IMMEDIATE`), but was blocked due to `disallowRestart` having been called, then calling `allowRestart` will result in an immediate restart.
-This allows the update to be applied as soon as possible, without interrupting the end user during critical workflows (e.g. an onboarding wizard).
+This allows the update to be applied as soon as possible, without interrupting the end user during critical workflows (e.g. an onboarding process).

 For example, calling `allowRestart` would trigger an immediate restart if either of the three scenarios mentioned in the [`disallowRestart` docs](#codepushdisallowrestart) occured after `disallowRestart` was called.
 However, calling `allowRestart` wouldn't trigger a restart if the following were true: